lutfitorla/asma-ul-husna-darjah-5/plan.md

 - **Purpose**: Introduction and educational content
 - **Content**:
   - Brief notes/explanation about Asma'ul Husna
-  - Overview of the 99 names
+  - Overview of the first 50 names (until Asy-Syahid)
   - Educational introduction suitable for 10-year-olds
 - **Navigation**:
   - Button/link to navigate to quiz section